 To develop NEI values, the web survey asked survey respondents if the installation had a positive, negative, or no effect on various non-energy related elements in their households or properties.

 For any elements where respondents observed positive or negative impacts as a result of the program, the survey asked them to compare the value of that NEI to the energy savings associated with their participation in the HES or HES-IE program.
 The survey also asked respondents to identify overlapping NEIs to avoid double counting NEI benefits.
 Furthermore, the survey asked the respondents to consider the net impacts of the NEIs combined.
 The analysis used these inputs to estimate NEI dollar values.
 For more a detailed description of the methodology used to calculate NEI values, see Appendix A.2.1 in X1942B Cross-cutting NEI Study – Residential HP & HPWH NEIs.

-B.1
+Study Limitation

+Survey respondents were not presented with information about their estimated savings in the survey.
+The study assumed that program implementor provided respondents with expected savings from their air sealing and insulation installations.
+The survey asked respondents to provide an estimate of their energy bill savings associated with air sealing and insulation measures.
+Approximately 28% of the respondents were unable to and another 30% indicated they did not observe any savings, suggesting that the majority may not have been aware of their savings from their measure installations.

+Given that the value of the NEI was estimated relative to their expected energy savings, there may be a disconnect between what the respondents were thinking their bill savings were compared to the bill savings calculated from program-reported savings.
+This disconnect likely introduces uncertainty and bias into the estimates.
+The study addresses some of this discrepancy by applying a realization rate adjustment to the program-reported savings used to estimate bill savings and NEI values later discussed in Appendix B.1.

 Self-report Direct Measurement of Changes in Occurrences

 For health impacts, the web survey asked respondents for the number of times they had to seek medical care for specific health ailments in the year before and the year after participating in the program.
 The survey also asked whether the number of days of work and school missed increase, decrease, or stayed the same.
 The analysis used these inputs to calculate the avoided cost per occurrence of specific illnesses and loss of earnings from missed work and school.
 Appendix A.2.2 in X1942B Cross-cutting NEI Study – Residential HP & HPWH NEIs provides a more detailed description of the methodology used to quantify health NEI values.

+Study Limitation

+One limitation of this method is that the survey used to calculate the health NEIs in this study asks the respondents to compare the number of times they experienced illness, missed work or school resulting from illnesses before and after their participation in the program.
+This method did not use a control group to account for weather and other unobserved year over year changes that may impact illness and missed work or school.
+The survey attempts to control for the pandemic by asking respondents to focus on the period prior to 2020.
+However, despite this, respondents may have a difficult time separating out the time periods given that it had been several years since they had participated in the program by the time the survey was fielded.

 Figure 1: NEIs by Approach